DVA490-474-Project-Course/SSL-Hardware-Development/README.md

 # SSL-Hardware-Development

+## Overview
+Welcome to the SSL Robot Project repository!
+This project encompasses both hardware and software components essential for building and controlling an SSL robot.
+Our goal is to create a robust, scalable, and maintainable robot platform.

+## Repository Structure
 - **3D_Models**: Contains all 3D models related to the robot design.
 - **Circuits**: Circuit designs for various robot components.
 - **BOM**: Bill of Materials for each component.